Cascades on Networks with Functional Structure: Analysis: Macroscopic Seeds

 We use an approach sometimes referred to as \enquote{message-passing}, which is a common technique to find cascade sizes in threshold models (see for example \cite{Gleeson2007,Brummitt2012,Yagan2012,Shrestha2014}) and is often traced back to \cite{Dhar1997}, who used the idea to derive a self-consistency equation for the average magnetization in the random-field Ising model on the Bethe lattice.
 A good introduction to the method and its applications can be found in \cite{Newman2023}.

-To begin, we note that a randomly chosen node is initially active with probability $\rho_0$ and thus $\rho(0)=\rho_0$.
-At later times, the node could additionally have been activated by its neighbors.
+To begin, we note that $\rho(t)$ is equal to the probability that a randomly chosen node is active at time $t$.
 Fix a random node $v$ and some time $t$.
-With probability $\rho_0$, $v$ is a seed node and therefore active at all times, including $t+1$.
-With probability $1-\rho_0$, $v$ is not a seed node and is active at time $t+1$ if it was activated previously by its in-neighbors (or equivalently, its in-links).
-Since active nodes never deactivate, this is equivalent to saying that its neighborhood is such that it would be activated at time $t$, i.e. there exists a layer $\alpha$ where $v$ has incoming links and all of these links were active at time $t$.
-Since we are considering a treelike random network \cite{Soederberg2003a}, we may treat all of these layer-$\alpha$-links as statistically identical and independent.
-It thus suffices to know the probability that a randomly chosen layer-$\alpha$-link is active and we can write
+With probability $\rho_0$, $v$ is a seed node and is therefore active at all times, including $t+1$.
+With probability $1-\rho_0$, $v$ is not a seed node and is only active at time $t+1$ if it was activated via its in-links.
+Since active nodes never deactivate, this is equivalent to the existence of a layer $\alpha$ where $v$ has incoming links and all these links are active at time $t$.
+Since the network model we are considering is locally tree-like \cite{Soederberg2003a}, we treat all incoming layer-$\alpha$-links as statistically identical and independent.
+It thus suffices to know the probability $q_\alpha(t)$ that a randomly chosen layer-$\alpha$-link is active at time $t$, and we can write